 This article explains the basics of how Washington courts typically divide property (assets) and liabilities (debts) in a divorce.
-For readers wanting more in-depth information, we encourage you visit the ‘resources’ section of our law firm’s website.
+For readers wanting more in-depth information, we encourage you visit the ‘resources’ tab in the upper right of any page on our website.
 There you will find numerous free articles and videos on topics this article only briefly touches upon.
 If you are unfamiliar with the rules of property division, we recommend reviewing this article and its accompanying video first.
 Then review our other articles and videos on other property-related subjects if you need to.
 And if you get bored reading about these laws, watch our video(s)!

 A court in Washington State will usually a) award each party his or her own separate property and b) divide the net value of the parties’ community property 50/50.
 This means the husband keeps what he brought to the marriage, the wife keeps what she brought, and the rest gets split between them equally.